Also on this page:

 CAG Score 94.2

 The Granite State offers its residents a multitude of funding opportunities to earn their college degree without accumulating a lot of debt.
 If you’re thinking of attending college in New Hampshire, you will find numerous private and federal financial aid programs that not only make college affordable, but downright cheap in some instances.
-Recent studies have shown that college degree holders earn an average of $17,500 more annually than those with only a high school diploma.
 And New Hampshire works hard to give its residents all the financial help they need to start on the right foot.